trisulnsm/dinodoc/trisuldocs/docs/ag/license/install.md

 On the Licensing page you can click on the Upload Button shown in the image below to select the new License file and upload it.

-*Showing the Upload button used to install new license files*
 ![](images/license_upload.png)
+*Figure: Showing the Upload button used to install new license files*

 ## Install New Licenses Using the Command Line